Division of Academic Affairs

 Associate Vice President for Academic Affairs

-The Associate Vice President for Academic Affairs’ assists the Provost/VP for Academic Affairs with matters of student concerns, curriculum, assessment, and accreditation, including general education and undergraduate majors; and to supervise the office and staff of Graduate Studies as well as all aspects of graduate programs, the extension campus facilities, and the budgets for the Graduate Studies and extension campus facilities.
+The Associate Vice President for Academic Affairs assists the Provost/VP for Academic Affairs with matters of student concerns, curriculum, assessment, and accreditation, including general education and undergraduate majors; and supervises the office and staff of the Division of Graduate Studies as well as all aspects of graduate programs, the extension campus facilities, and the budgets for the Division of Graduate Studies and extension campus facilities.

 The Director of the Media Center is responsible for all aspects of Media Services including managing the production of video and audio-visual materials for instructional, promotional and administrative purposes, coordinating the University’s distance education, and managing the teleconferencing, video-conferencing and satellite programming.

 The Director of Library Services is responsible for coordinating, supervising and directing all aspects of the libraries.
 This includes strategic planning, budget development, staff development, library services programs, library consortia agreements, delivery of services to all staff utilizing new information systems and media technologies, community outreach programs and evaluation of donated materials.

 The Director of Institutional Research and Assessment is responsible for compiling surveys, interpreting enrollment, admissions and faculty statistics, assessing student outcomes, and coordinating the students’ semester evaluations of faculty.

 The International Services Coordinator assists students (and their spouses/dependents) in obtaining and maintaining F-1 non-immigrant visa student status.
 The Coordinator guides students when navigating the processes of non-immigrant F1 regulations and university procedures.
 The Coordinator can provide general information regarding other non-immigrant visa types (J1, H1B,